arbolitoloco/code_journal/README.md

 4. Wrote Ruby script with Barometer gem, in order to query for weather forecast and current temperatures according to location parameters.

+5. Still developing weather app with Ruby.
+Advanced in getting responses from gem.